Sumadhura Panorama Phase 2 Master Plan

-Unlike tightly packed rows of tiny plots, the Sumadhura Panorama master plan feels open and balanced.
+Unlike tightly packed rows of tiny plots, the Sumadhura Panorama Phase 2 master plan feels open and balanced.
 Roads unfold gently, greenery is woven into the layout, and common areas don’t feel like leftovers; they feel like gathering places.
-Seeing it on a map makes you realize: Plots aren’t cramped together; there’s space between them Pathways and parks feel intentional, not afterthoughts You can imagine living here long-term, not just owning land It’s a community planned with everyday life in mind, not just land registration
+For another Bengaluru planning reference, TATA Varnam helps keep attention on density, circulation, landscape depth, and the way residents will move through the community.

 How to Read This Master Plan